shamsabardeh/shamsabardeh.github.io/_pages/about.md

   - /about.html

 ---
-<div style="text-align: justify"> With an extensive background in different levels of digital systems (data science, telecommunication systems, and electronic devices), Sadegh has gained valuable experiences as a member of interdisciplinary teams to help address real-world challenges of telecommunication networks and epidemiology.
+<div style="text-align: justify"> With an extensive background in different levels
+of digital systems (data science, telecommunication systems, and electronic devices), Sadegh has gained valuable experiences as a member of interdisciplinary teams to help address real-world challenges of telecommunication networks and epidemiology.
 His primary technical background is in the field of applied machine learning, data science, telecommunication networks, IoT, and risk analysis.
 He cherishes inclusion, support, collaboration, and knowledge sharing as the core values in a team. </div>

+Please check out my [Google Scholar](https://scholar.google.com/citations?user=rK6aw6MAAAAJ&hl=en)